About Chicago Exotics Animal Hospital

 November 26, 2000.
 We've established ourselves as the region's

 premier avian and exotic animal hospital.
 Our mission is to be the best

 care facility in the Chicago land area for avian and exotic

 We do offer 24 hour critical care services in

 association with our emergency partners, Blue Pearl Skokie, located in

 the same building.

 Meet our Staff

-Susan Horton, DVM, pictured with Misty the Black
+Susan Horton, DVM, pictured above with Remy the

 Dr. Susan Horton is a University of Illinois